 On your search record, record details of every property you’ve doorknocked, spoken to or left a flier at.
 Otherwise, houses can start to all blur together and you might forget which ones you’ve been to, especially if there’s a time gap between your doorknocking sessions.

-We like to record details of who we spoke to.
+We like to record details of who we spoke to and ask if we can note down their phone number.
 That way, if we go back to that property and a different person answers the door, we can say ‘On Monday, we spoke to a gentleman in his forties, with a bushy beard, and he said he was happy for us to search for our lost cat.’

 Talk to everyone you meet while doorknocking

-While you’re doorknocking, ask everyone you meet if they’ve seen your cat – postie, children, workers, school crossing guards.
+While you’re doorknocking, ask everyone you meet if they’ve seen your cat – postie, children, people walking their dog, workers, school crossing guards.
 If your cat is a scaredy, it’s unlikely anyone would see them during the day, but you never know.
 Confident cats are more likely to be seen.

 Is there an organisation that can help me?